justliam42/MSOE-notes/Classes/CSC 1110/Example 6.md

 There is nothing syntactically or logically wrong with the code you've provided.

 Liam says:
-while technically correct with the
+while technically correct with the given context, ChatGPT doesn't know exactly what the problem is asking, and therefore the "ten" variable is supposed to be 10